jundalisay/superblist/content/en/social/economics/fallacies/inelastic-supply-curve.md

 {{< q a="Paul-Samuelson" >}}
 If the amount supplied is perfectly fixed, as in perishable fish for sale at whatever price, we face the perfectly inelastic supply.
-<cite>Samuelson, Economics, Chapter 20: Determination Of Price By Supply And Demand</cite>
+Economics, Chapter 20: Determination Of Price By Supply And Demand
 {{< /q >}}

 All Economics books use the auction scenario to justify both the upward-sloping and the vertical inelastic supply curve.